cds-snc/holidays-canada/README.md

 ./run.sh              # starts up the container on port 80
 ```

-The Docker container is exposes port 80, so check it out at [http://localhost/](http://localhost/).
+The Docker container exposes port 80, so check it out at [http://localhost/](http://localhost/).

 Easy.